Kumar Bangarappa

 Sarekoppa Vasanth Kumar, also known as Kumar Bangarappa (born 28 September 1963) is an Indian actor and politician known for his works primarily in Kannada cinema and few Telugu language films.
 He is known for the action, stunts and villainous roles.

 Career

 Kumar Bangarappa is an Indian actor in Kannada films.
 He was the youngest member of the legislature as well as the youngest minister of Karnataka state in former Chief Minister of Karnataka S. M. Krishna's cabinet.

 Personal life

 Kumar Bangarappa was born on 28 September 1963 to S. Bangarappa, former Chief Minister of Karnataka and Shakuntala.
 He married Vidyullatha and has a son Arjun Bangarappa and a daughter Lavanya.
-Arjun has completed his Civil Engineering and has been getting many offers for acting since a very young age and will be debuting in 2025.
-Lavanya has completed her Biomedical Engineering and married to a Hyderabad family.
+Arjun has completed civil engineering.
+Lavanya has completed her biomedical engineering and married to a Hyderabad family.

 Politics

 He entered politics dramatically in 1996 after a stint as a film actor donning lead roles in many Kannada films.
 He was asked to contest the by-election to fill the vacancy in the Soraba constituency of Shimoga district - which his father represented from 1967 to 1994 - seven times in a row - till he got elected to the Lok Sabha, making way for his son.
 He was elected to Legislative Assembly of Karnataka in the Karnataka Congress Party, a regional political party founded by his father in 1994 after he was asked to resign as Chief Minister.

 He was again elected from the same assembly constituency in 1999 as a Congress candidate after the merger of Karnataka Congress Party with Congress for second-term.
 He won as MLA from Soraba constituency on INC for third-term successively in 2004 election.
 He was inducted into S.M.
 Krishna government as minister of state for Municipal Administration (Independent Charge).
 Prior to that, he also worked as Minister of State for Minor Irrigation.
 For a few days, he resigned Indian National Congress party and joined Bharatiya Janata Party (BJP) for 20 days to revert Congress again.

 He lost in the 2008 election on the Congress ticket, including his brother - Madhu Bangarappa on Samajwadi Party ticket, to Hartalu Halappa from BJP.

 He is now elected as the Member of the Legislative Assembly (MLA) in the Government of Karnataka for the 2018 Legislative Assembly from the Bharatiya Janata Party (BJP), he won by defeating his brother Madhu Bangarappa by a huge margin of 13,500 votes by getting 72,000 votes.